Causal Bandits without prior knowledge using separating sets: Separating Set Causal Bandit Algorithms

 \subsection{Direct Independence Testing}

-Since we have full interventional data, we can directly test for all sets $\mathbf{S}$ whether they have the separating set property, i.e., whether $\mathbf{I} \indep_{\mathbb{P}_{\mathcal{M}}} Y \given \mathbf{S}$.
+Since we have full interventional data, we may simply directly test for all sets $\mathbf{S}$ whether they have the separating set property, i.e., whether $\mathbf{I} \indep_{\mathbb{P}_{\mathcal{M}}} Y \given \mathbf{S}$.
 Our baseline causal discovery method is then to directly test for separating sets from data in this way.
-We here make use of the $G^2$-test for conditional independence of discrete variables \citep{Neapolitan2004} with $p$-value threshold $\alpha = 2.5 / \sqrt{N}$.
+For discrete variables, we make use of the $G^2$-test for conditional independence of discrete variables \citep{Neapolitan2004} with $p$-value threshold $\alpha = 0.05$.
+For linear Gaussian models, we make use of an independence test from step 1 in section 3.1.2 in \citet{peters2016causal} with a p-value treshold of $\alpha=0.05$.